How would you like to get paid up to $15/hour working a search engine evaluator job?

 As an ads quality rater, you have to provide feedback on image or text search results, web pages, and other information required.

 You can access specific tasks via the online tool Google provides.
 You need to mark texts or images as vital, useful, relevant, off-topic or spam based on the rating guidelines provided by Google.

 Payment isn’t published, but those who have worked as an ads quality rater claims to receive $14 to $15 per hour paid weekly.
 To apply, search “ads quality rater” on Google’s career page.

 Swagbucks is less of a job, but a fun way to pick up spare money doing stuff you already do online.
 They pay you to use their search engine and since you’re going to be doing a lot of searches anyway, this is a nice way to make extra money.

 It’s quick, easy, free to join.
 One of the best.
 And they will give you $5.00 just for signing up.

 Search engine evaluation is a modern work-at-home opportunity that’s here to stay.
 It can be a great way to earn money, especially since the offer is better than minimum wage in most countries.

-However, openings can be unpredictable; so you may need to join two or more companies.
-You can also look into website testing jobs to make money doing similar work.
+However, openings can be unpredictable, so you may need to apply to two or more companies at a time.

-Do you have any experience working with any of the above companies?
+Have you applied for a search engine evaluator job or do you have any experience working at any of the above companies?
 Please leave any tips or recommendations in the comments below!